Language Programs

 Under certain conditions, course credits earned at another college or university may be used toward Yale College requirements.
 Please see the Yale College Programs of Study policy on credit from other universities for more information.

-If you are seeking credit for outside courses, including Light Fellowship-approved programs, towards distributional requirements, please contact the DUS, Luke Bender.
-To request credit toward the foreign language requirement, please complete the “Earning Credit for Coursework Completed Outside Yale,” form.
+If you are seeking credit for outside courses, including Light Fellowship-approved programs, towards distributional requirements, please contact the DUS, Pauline Lin to request credit toward the foreign language requirement, please complete the “Earning Credit for Coursework Completed Outside Yale,” form.
 Please click here to access the form.

 For all other questions regarding course credit, please consult the Center for International and Professional Experience or your departmental DUS.